simonmichael/hledger_site/src/faq.md

 <!-- toc -->

 Welcome to the hledger Newcomer FAQ!
-This is mainly for people hearing about hledger or Plain Text Accounting for the first time.
+This is for you if you are hearing about hledger or Plain Text Accounting for the first time, or if you are comparing hledger with other PTA tools.
-If you're using hledger see also the [User FAQ](userfaq.html), and if you're contributing see the [Developer FAQ](devfaq.html)).
+If you're already using hledger, see the [User FAQ](userfaq.html), and if you're contributing see the [Developer FAQ](devfaq.html)).

 This FAQ has not yet received a lot of maintenance and is a bit limited/verbose/disorganised.